Skip to main content

 • Bullet (1+0, 2+1): Ultra-fast games lasting 1-3 minutes.
 Tests reflexes and intuition.

 • Classical (30+ minutes): Slow games allowing thorough analysis.
-Used in serious tournaments.
+Used in serious, official tournaments.

 Tips for Using a Chess Clock